Nathan51888/MyNotes/List of healthy habits to focus on.md

 A list of healthy habits that I'm trying to focus on maintaining:

+# Do 20 minutes of focused meditation everyday

+# Backlog
 - ## Going to [[Gym]] on a regular basis

 - ## Doing [[Brain Training]] daily